rustybird/qubes-app-split-browser/README.md

    _Or install manually:_ Copy `vm/` into your persistent qube or its TemplateVM (e.g. fedora-XX) and run `sudo make install-persist`; then install the `rofi oathtool` packages in the TemplateVM.

-3. Install the `qubes-split-browser-disp` package from qubes-repo-contrib in your persistent qube's default disposable template's TemplateVM (e.g. whonix-ws-XX).
+3. Install the `qubes-split-browser-disp` package from qubes-repo-contrib in your persistent qube's default disposable template's TemplateVM (e.g. whonix-workstation-XX).

-   _Or install manually:_ Copy `vm/` into your persistent qube's default disposable template (e.g. whonix-ws-XX-dvm) or the latter's TemplateVM (e.g. whonix-ws-XX) and run `sudo make install-disp`; then install the `xdotool` package in the TemplateVM.
+   _Or install manually:_ Copy `vm/` into your persistent qube's default disposable template (e.g. whonix-workstation-XX-dvm) or the latter's TemplateVM (e.g. whonix-workstation-XX) and run `sudo make install-disp`; then install the `xdotool` package in the TemplateVM.

-   Either way, also ensure that an extracted Tor Browser will be available in `~/.tb/tor-browser/` (e.g. by running the Tor Browser Downloader `update-torbrowser` in whonix-ws-XX).
+   Either way, also ensure that an extracted Tor Browser will be available in `~/.tb/tor-browser/` (e.g. by running the Tor Browser Downloader `update-torbrowser` in whonix-workstation-XX).

 4. You can enable the Split Browser application launcher shortcuts for your persistent qube as usual through the Applications tab in Qube Settings, or alternatively run `split-browser` in a terminal (with `-h` to see the help message).

-_TODO: consider recommending `systemctl disable onion-grater` in whonix-gw-XX, because Split Browser doesn't need to access the tor control port at all_
+_TODO: consider recommending `systemctl disable onion-grater` in whonix-gateway-XX, because Split Browser doesn't need to access the tor control port at all_